burtlo/topics-in-ruby/section_01.md

 ## Changing Expectations

-As developers we develop expectations of how the language, frameworks and libraries all work.
+As developers we have expectations of how the language, frameworks and libraries we use works.
 We depend on it.
 So when a system starts to challenge those expectations we often become very confused.

+A ruby developer is allowed to add or redefine methods on an existing object.
-This may be why Ruby developers fear of monkey patching.

-Monkey patching gets a bad name because as a practice it carries the *possibility* of causing all kinds of untold damage and confusion.
+This is called monkey patching.
+Monkey patching as a practice carries the *possibility* of causing all kinds of untold damage and confusion.

 Within this section I outline how to monkey patch while providing tactics on